warbeard85/a-dram-with-drew/content/contact.md

 ---
-title: Contact
+title: Get in touch with me!
-featured_image: "/img/site-images/tumblers.jpg"
+featured_image: "/img/site-images/pourawhisky.jpg"
-omit_header_text: true
+omit_header_text: false
-description: We'd love to hear from you
+description: A dram shared is the best kind!
 type: page
 menu: main

 ---

-We would love to build Whisky network and hear from our friends from all over the world.
+I  would love to build my Whisky network and hear from friends from all over the world.

 Please use the form below to get in touch.
-We look forward to hearing from you.
+Look forward to hearing from you.

 Slàint Mhath!